 - Ulysses (1954) - Starring Kirk Douglas.
 Directed and did the lighting for the Circe scenes uncredited.

 - I Vampiri (1957) - cinematographer and uncredited co-director.

 - Hercules (1957) and Hercules Unchained (1959) - The Steve Reeves Hercules movies.
 Did cinematography and special effects.

-- Esther and the King (1960) - directed the Italian version.
+- Esther and the King (1960) - cinematographer, credited as co-director on the Italian version.

 - The Wonders Of Aladdin (1961) - co-directed.